 When you are off the beaten path, you will not pick up a radio station.
 And by off the beaten path, I mean out of the cities, where most of Alaska is.

 An example of this would be leaving the “Valley,” otherwise known as the Anchorage, Palmer, Wasilla area headed towards Glennallen.
 Once you get in the hills, the city stations quickly turn to static air.
 You won’t pick up another station until you get right outside Glennallen.

 Or, you can go with the no music option, roll the windows down, enjoy the fresh mountain air, and enjoy the view!

 Buy a Thermacell (or skeeter dope)

 Although this may seem like a no-brainer to some, many people do not know just how large the mosquito population is here in Alaska.
-The population of mosquitos is large, and the mosquitoes themselves are giant as well.
+The population of mosquitoes is large, and the mosquitoes themselves are giant as well.
 Then again, nothing is tiny here, ha-ha!

 Well!
 There you have it.
 I hope you found this helpful!
-Again, we welcome you to our great state, and when you get here (or come back), we hope you have a fantastic time making memories along the way!
+Again, we welcome you to our great state, and when you get here (or come back), I hope you have a fantastic time making memories along the way!